 the physical, emotional, mental and spiritual parts of each individual.

-When ministers prioritize their well-being and have the support network they also need, they are able to do their jobs better and lead a more sustainable life –prioritizing self-care eliminates burnout, increases effectiveness and deepens their commitment to their work.
+When nonprofit professionals and pastors prioritize their well-being and have the support network they also need, they are able to do their jobs better and lead a more sustainable life –prioritizing self-care eliminates burnout, increases effectiveness and deepens their commitment to their work.

-Day 7 provides the resources to ministers and ministry staff so that they are equipped to not just survive, but thrive in their roles.
+Day 7 provides the resources to pastors and nonprofit professionals so that they are equipped to not just survive, but thrive in their roles.
 We prioritize the holistic health of who they are and offer an integrative approach to focusing on their own care and well-being so that they are operating from a place of wholeness.